Board of Supervisors

 Contract with JBT Marine for the SAFE Boat repairs;

-4) Approve and authorize increases to the repair costs that may be
+4) Approve and authorize increases to the repair costs that may be found

-contingent upon insurance coverage and Sheriff's Office approval;
+upon insurance coverage and Sheriff's Office approval;

-5) Authorize the Auditor-Controller to process payment of a 50%
+5) Authorize the Auditor-Controller to process payment of a 50% deposit

-deposit to JBT Marine in order to initiate repair work; and
+to JBT Marine in order to initiate repair work; and

-6) Approve and authorize the Auditor-Controller to process final
+6) Approve and authorize the Auditor-Controller to process final payment

-insurance will reimburse the County for repair costs.
+reimburse the County for repair costs.

 FUNDING: Reimbursable through insurance.